M3 (Copenhagen Metro): Construction

-During 2013, boring of a pair of 15.5 km parallel tunnels commenced using a total of four tunnel boring machines (TBMs) named Eva, Minerva, Nora, and Tria.
+During 2013, boring of a pair of 15.5 km parallel tunnels commenced using a total of four tunnel boring machines named Eva, Minerva, Nora, and Tria.
 These tunnels were bored with an inner diameter of 4.9 m and at a depth varying between 20 and 35 m.
 The tunnels have been built by Seli Tunneling Denmark, that also manufactured two out of four machines in Denmark, at a facility especially prepared for the task.
 The interior walls of the tunnel have been coated with concrete and multiple emergency shafts have been installed for the purpose of providing ventilation and maintenance access.
 The extracted earth produced by the construction effort was routinely used to fill the Nordhavn reclamation project in Øresund.